 Why Do We Recommend GMail?

-I hope this wasn’t confusing and I hope it helps you in everything you, do business-wise, moving forward.
+I hope this wasn’t confusing and I hope it helps you with everything you do business-wise, moving forward.